This post may contain affiliate links. Please see my disclosure policy for more details.

 3. Moona Moona Creek

 Moona Moona Creek is an absolute gem and my favourite find in Jervis Bay.
-It’s not an obvious place to come across if you don’t know about it as you have to keep walking round the corner once you reach the bottom of Huskisson Beach; even my Airbnb host didn’t realise this existed!
+It’s not an obvious place to come across if you don’t know about it as you have to keep walking round the corner once you reach the bottom of Huskisson Beach.

 As you can see, the swirl of sand curving out of the southern side of the creek looks almost like a little desert island, and the water is completely calm and shallow, making this a popular spot for families.
 I saw a few children paddle-boarding here, as well as pelicans floating around.